Gerrydh/C-S-Exercises/README.md

    *Project Euler problem 5* (https://projecteuler.net/problem=5)

    This exercise involved finding the smallest positive number that could be evenly divisable by all of the numbers between the range 1-20

+1. ### Week 6 (26-02-2018 to 04-03-2018)

+   *Iris Data Set*

+   This excerise involved printing out the 4 numberical columns in a nicely alligned format from the .csv file

+1. ### Week 7 (05-03-2018 to 11-03-2018)

+   *Factorial() Function*

+   factorial() that takes a single input/argument which is a positive integer and returns its factorial.
+The factorial of a number is that number multiplied by all of the positive numbers less than it.